 Figure 9: Retrieve XML Signature

 This document describes uses cases for zero or one signature.
-Nevertheless, this sub process describes the retrieval process for an unlimited number of signatures as it may be required for profiles.
+Nevertheless, this sub process describes the retrieval process for an unlimited number of signatures as it may be required by specific profiles.

 The server retrieves one or more <ds:Signature> objects as follows: